paolaporracciolo/MOnSTER_PROMOCA/README.md

 extremities.
 This is because motifs are very short sequences hence introducing gaps could mean losing the information of the motif itself.

+### Demo
+In the folder PRO_MOCA/notebooks a demo is available step by step.